 REAL SOURDOUGH BAGELS

-As you can see my first trial on the left were not great looking, but see how nice my second batch (on the right) turned out!
+As you can see, my first trial on the left was not great looking, but see how nice my second batch (on the right) turned out, albeit a bit seedy!

 Serving Size: